awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-macie-findingsfilter-findingsfilterlistitem.md

 ## Properties<a name="aws-properties-macie-findingsfilter-findingsfilterlistitem-properties"></a>

 `Id`  <a name="cfn-macie-findingsfilter-findingsfilterlistitem-id"></a>
-The unique identifier for the filter\.
+The unique identifier for the findings filter\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Name`  <a name="cfn-macie-findingsfilter-findingsfilterlistitem-name"></a>
-The custom name of the filter\.
+The custom name of the findings filter\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)